 - If the client loses the case, they are not required to pay the attorney for their services.

-- Because the attorney only gets paid if there is a positive outcome to the claim, the client can rest knowing that the insurnce company will take their case seriously and complete work promptly.
+- Because the attorney only gets paid if there is a positive outcome to the claim, the client can rest knowing that the insurance company will take their case seriously and complete work promptly.

 - The client knows how much their attorney will receive upfront rather than facing wildly fluctuating hourly bills throughout the case.

-- The client also has the peace of mind in knowing that the lawyer working on their case believes they have a chance to win.
+- The client also has the peace of mind of knowing that the lawyer working on their case believes they have a chance to win.
 Most attorneys will not take cases that are impossible to win on a contingent fee basis.

 Are There Drawbacks to the Contingent Fee Billing Method?

-While the contingent fee billing method is an essential mechanism for providing legal assistance to those who would not otherwise be able to afford it, there are some things to consider about the arrangement.
+While the contingent fee billing method is an essential mechanism for providing legal representation to those who would not otherwise be able to afford it, there are some things to consider about the arrangement.
 Because they do not get paid until a successful outcome to the claim, many personal injury attorneys are highly selective about the types of cases they will work on.
 If a claimant has a low-value or incredibly complex claim, they may have difficulty finding an attorney.

 In addition to personal injury cases, other types of claims involving a lawyer working on a contingent fee include workers’ compensation claims, wrongful death claims, and some matters involving employment law.